Smith Normal Form of Matrices Associated with Differential Posets: Introduction

-In this paper, we prove this conjecture for any $ r$-differential poset that satisfies certain conditions, as stated in Theorem \ref{mainteo}.
-We do so by looking at the $ \mathbb{Z}[x] $-module structure of $ \mathbb{Z}^{p_{n} } $, where the action of $ x $ is induced by the operator $ DU_{n} $.
-The conditions assumed are closely related to two additional conjectures ($ 2.3 $ and $ 2.4 $) made by Miller and Reiner in \cite{Miller}.
-We then verify this conjecture for a fairly general class of cartesian products of differential posets, and use this result to deduce the previously studied cases of $ Z(r) $ and $ \mathbf{Y}^{r} $ as straightforward implications.
+In this paper, we prove this conjecture for any $ r$-differential poset that satisfies certain conditions which are stated in Theorem \ref{mainteo}.
+These conditions are closely related to two additional conjectures (Conjectures $ 2.3 $ and $ 2.4$ of \cite{Miller}) made by Miller and Reiner.
+Our strategy is to study the $ \mathbb{Z}[x] $-module structure of $ \mathbb{Z} P_{n} $ where the action of $ x $ is induced by the operator $ DU_{n} $.
+The statement on the Smith normal form of $ [DU_{n}] + x I_{p_{n}} $ is then easily translated into a statement on the existence of \emph{integral canonical form} for $DU_{n} $ which is an integral analogue of the rational canonical form.
+This allows us to relate the structure of $ DU_{n} $ and $ DU_{n+1} $ which paves the way for an induction argument.

-\textbf{Acknowledgements:} I would like to specially thank my mentor, Dr. Shaheen Nazir, for introducing me to this topic and providing constant help and guidance throughout my research and Ivan Sadofschi Costa, for providing help with various computations in Sage, helpful edits and being a constant source of support.
+\textbf{Acknowledgements:} I would like to specially thank my mentor, Dr. Shaheen Nazir, for introducing me to this topic and providing help and guidance throughout my research journey and Ivan Sadofschi Costa, for providing help with various computations in Sage, helpful edits and for being a constant source of support.
 I would also like to thank Brian Conrad for his valuable feedback and insightful conversations.
-In addition, I thank Victor Reiner for taking time out to take a look at this paper, Alexander Miller for sharing the data on rank sizes and Richard Stanley for useful communication.
+In addition, I thank Victor Reiner for his comments on an earlier version, Alexander Miller for sharing the data on rank sizes and Richard Stanley for useful communication.
+Finally, I wish to thank the anonymous referees for pointing out an error and for their valuable comments and suggestions.